 NOTE This option only works in the Camera view.
 Onion Skinning by Drawings Selects the drawings to display in the Onion Skin by the amount of different drawings before and after the current frame.
 For example, if the Onion Skin is set to include 2 drawings before and after the current frame, this will display the nearest two different drawings before and after the drawing in the current frame in the Onion Skin, even if those drawings are further than 2 frames away from the current frame.
 This is more useful for frame-by-frame animation.
 NOTE When this option is enabled, the handles allowing you to adjust the extent of the Onion Skin in the Timeline view are not available.
 Reduce One Previous Drawing Reduces the number of previous visible drawings by one.
 Add One Previous Drawing Adds one drawing to the number of previous visible drawings.
 Reduce One Next Drawing Reduces the number of next visible drawings by one.
 Add One Next Drawing Adds one drawing to the number of next visible drawings.
 Light Table Turns on the light table so you can see the previous and subsequent active layers in washed-out colours.
 It is useful for seeing the other layers when designing, animating or cleaning up your animation.
-Show Safe Area Displays the TV safety zone and the centre of the camera frame.
-The safe area adapts to the scene resolution, as well as the safety zone and frame's centre.
-Camera Mask Displays a black mask around the scene's frame to avoid seeing the unnecessary artwork.
-This option is handy when you're animating and setting up the scene.
-It allows you to see your scene's composition better.

-Control Displays the controls of the selected element.
+Show Control Displays the controls of the selected element.
 Current Drawing on Top Displays the selected drawing on top of everything while you draw.
 By enabling this option, each time you select a drawing tool, the selected drawing is displayed in front of everything in the Camera view.
-The Timeline view ordering remain unchanged.
-You only need to enable this option once, it is not necessary to do it each time you select a drawing tool.
+The Timeline view ordering remain unchanged.You only need to enable this option once, it is not necessary to do it each time you select a drawing tool.

 Show Strokes Displays the strokes in your drawings so that the invisible lines stand out.
 Hide All Controls Hides the controls of the selected element.
 Alignment Guides Alignment Guides Show Alignment Guides When enabled, alignment guides will be visible in the Camera and Drawing views.
 This is enabled by default.
-Disabling this option will hide and disable alignment guides, meaning that animation and drawing tools will not snap to them, even if the Snap to Alignment Guides option is enabled in the Tool Properties view.
-Lock Alignment Guides It is possible to reposition alignment guides in the current panel by dragging them using the Transform tool.
+Disabling this option will hide and disable alignment guides, meaning that animation and drawing tools will not snap to them, even if the R Snap to Alignment Guides option is enabled in the Tool Properties view.
+Lock Alignment Guides It is possible to reposition alignment guides in the current panel by dragging them using the 📰 Transform tool.
 Enabling this option will lock the alignment guides in their current position, allowing you to manipulate layers and artwork in your scene without accidentally moving alignment guides.
 Clear Alignment Guides Removes all the alignment guides from your scene.
 New Horizontal Alignment Guide Adds a horizontal alignment guide to the middle of the stage.
-TIP You can move the alignment guide from its default position using the Transforml tool or the Select tool.
+TIP You can move the alignment guide from its default position using the II TransformI tool or the K Select tool.
 New Vertical Alignment Guide Adds a vertical alignment guide to the middle of the stage.
+Particle Show Particles as Dots in OpenGL Displays the particles as dots in the OpenGL preview mode.
+This makes the playback speed faster for a heavy scene.